 “The best information is often the personal experiences of others and word of mouth advice.
 It’s good, but it shouldn’t be this way.” – A Travel Insider

 You are good to go!
-This means that with the passport you’re travelling on you do not need a visa, or are not required to pay a fee when entering the country for travel.
+This means that with the passport you’re travelling on you do not need a visa when entering the country for travel.
 However – this does not mean you can stay in a country forever.

 You should know how long you can stay in the country, as well the passport requirements.
 Some countries require your passport to be valid for 6 months after your initial date of departure to enter the country.

 An eVisa (or e-Visa, or evisa) is the easiest visa that travellers can get.
 Travellers can obtain their visas electronically before they arrive into their destination by sharing their personal and passport information, and making a payment.

 Many countries are moving to this format as it’s cheaper and faster to administer and process.
 Recently, Australia, Turkey, and Vietnam have begun to process eVisas.